 The limitations of our research highlight avenues for further research.
 First, to increase external validity and consider developments over time, future research could observe the relationship between social interdependence structure and self-improvement goals over extended periods (i.e., exceeding the four weeks used in this study) and record its evolution over several measurement points.
-Second, as we focus on competition and cooperation as social interdependence structures, it would be useful to examine whether its combination coopetition-follows different patterns in supporting the attainment of self-improvement goals.
+Second, as we focus on competition and cooperation as social interdependence structures, it would be useful to examine whether its combination-coopetition-follows different patterns in supporting the attainment of self-improvement goals.
 Furthermore, other social interactions such as exchange or conflict can emerge in this context and may also influence users' behavior in the context of self-improvement technologies.
 Similarly, it would also be interesting to develop knowledge on other dimensions of well-being, such as social well-being (Keyes, 1998).
-Third, apps in the self-improvement categories of education, fitness, and nutrition.
-Although all apps include social interdependence structures, our participants generally did not perceive them as being overwhelmingly strong-most likely because the apps also contain individualistic tasks to make entry and use as convenient as possible.
+Third, although all apps examined in Study 2 include social interdependence structures, our participants generally did not perceive them as being overwhelmingly strong-most likely because the apps also contain individualistic tasks to make entry and use as convenient as possible.
 In this regard, a study with apps boasting only social interdependence structures could demonstrate the strength of the relationship even better.
 Finally, there may exist situational and personality differences in user preferences which could affect the relationship between the social interdependence structures and users' self-improvement goals.